lucasmontanheiro/ai-machine-learning/kaggle/README.md

 How do I improve my Score?
 1. Learn more about the data
 2. Experiment
-   a. deign / Create some new features
+   - deign / Create some new features
-   b.
-Try different pre-processing
+   - Try different pre-processing
-   c.
-Try different types of ML models
+   - Try different types of ML models
-   d.
-Combine multiple models (ensemble)
+   - Combine multiple models (ensemble)
 3. Learn from other codes and ideas

 ## Models